mmornati/docker-mock-rpmbuilder/README.md

 ```
 In this folder you can put the src.rpms to rebuild.

+This folder will also store mock cache directories that allow to speed up repeated build

 ## Execute the container to build RPMs

 To execute the docker container and rebuild RPMs four SRPMs you can run it in this way: